sematic-ai/sematic/docs/sematic-ui.md

 collaborate with your team and exchange notes and comments about the pipeline's outputs.

-Notes of all runs are showed but notes are always attached to a specific run in order to maintain the history and context of the conversation.
+Notes of all the runs are showed but notes are always attached to a specific run in order to maintain the history and context of the conversation.